-Ways to Save Money #4: Have a Dollar Amount Threshold Before Purchasing
+How To Save Money #4: Wait Before Purchasing

 This one is very simple.
 A lot of us buy a lot of things on impulse, only to later wonder why we bought it, or to not use it or eat it after all, and then we realize it was just a waste of money.
 Multiply these impulse purchases by however many times you make them and by the dollar(s) they cost, and they can add up quickly.

 Let’s say you make impulse purchases of $3 to $5 or $10 five times a week.
 Averaging that out, it could add up to $30 or more a week spent on items or food you really didn’t want or need.